"Walking the extended value chain together in collaboration to tackle adverse human rights and environmental impacts"

 Panelists for the session

-• Elles van Ark; Managing Director, CNV Internationaal; member of the Metals Agreement
+- Elles van Ark; Managing Director, CNV Internationaal; member of the Metals and Renewables Agreements.

 The positive trend to move towards renewable energy globally needs to be supported by a sustainable and responsible supply of metals.
 This session gives solutions to tackle negative impacts from a multi-stakeholder perspective.